engwbc/engwbc.github.io/index.md

 * Main subjects: Biology, Chemistry, English Language & Literature

 ## CONFERENCES & WORKSHOPS
+***Infectious Diseases Omics*** - 17 - 20 March 2025, hands-on multi-omics course hosted by the London School Hygiene and Tropical Medicine.
+* Techniques range from: phylogenetics and molecular clocking, transcriptomics, machine learning.

 ***AWS Genomics Community Day*** - 3 – 4 March 2025, workshop hosted by Amazon Web Services (AWS)
+* Explored cloud-based genomics workflows with AWS HealthOmics.

 ***MedHackathon Asia 2025*** - Workshop hosted by MedHackathon Asia, 2025
 * Participated in the planning of a standardised Pan-Asian imputation pipeline to improve precision medicine across Asia.
+* Collaborated with data scientists to solve a hackathon problem.
 * Developed an awareness for common issues among Asian countries regarding sharing genomic data.

 ***AI in Genomics Medicine*** - Seminar hosted by British Embassy Bangkok with guest speakers from Genomics England and Incubator for AI (ai.gov.uk), 2025
 * Explored the successes and challenges, both technical and policy-based, for AI applications in British healthcare and research.

-***AWS Public Sector Day Thailand*** - Seminar hosted by AWS, 2024

-***Transforming Healthcare: AI in Health Data*** - Seminar hosted by Office for National Statistics UK, 2024

-***Microbial Genomics and Genomic Medicine*** - Symposium hosted by NSTDA Thailand, 2021

 ## PROFESSIONAL MEMBERSHIPS
 Thai Society of Human Genetics, 2024 - present